Contrast-Security-OSS/docs/content/installation/ruby/Ruby-template.md

     # take heap dumps of the instrumented application.
     # enable: false

-    # The location to which to save the heap dump files.
+    # Set the location to which to save the heap dump files.
 If relative,
     # the path is determined based on the process' working directory.
     # path: contrast_heap_dumps

-    # How long to wait, in milliseconds, after
+    # Set the amount of time to wait, in milliseconds,
-    # agent startup to begin taking heap dumps.
+    # after agent startup to begin taking heap dumps.
     # delay_ms: 10_000

-    # How long to wait, in milliseconds, between each heap dump.
+    # Set the amount of time to wait, in milliseconds, between each heap dump.
     # window_ms: 10_000

-    # The number of heap dumps to take before disabling this feature.
+    # Set the number of heap dumps to take before disabling this feature.
     # count: 5

     # Set to `true` for the agent to trigger garbage collection before